VideojogosLusofona/fdg_2023_website/docs/author-information.md

 # Author information

+!!! info "Hotel recommendations"

+    For hotel recommendations, see the [Venue](venue.md#hotel-recommendations)
+    page.

 The Foundations of Digital Games (FDG) 2023 is proud to invite contributions from within and across any discipline committed to advancing knowledge on the foundations of games: computer science and engineering, humanities and social sciences, arts and design, mathematics, and natural sciences.
 Papers and Demos will receive double-blind peer reviews.
 All other submissions will be single-blind.
 All papers are guaranteed at least three reviews.
 Games and Demos are guaranteed two reviews.
 There will be no rebuttal. ​All contributions should be submitted via [EasyChair].

 ## Workshop, Panel and Competition Proposals